elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 ## Remote Syslog Server

-Let&#8217;s setup our RHEL6 machine to be a syslog Server to accept logs on UDP 514 and let&#8217;s configure the RHEL 5 machine to send logs remotely to the RHEL6 machine on UDP 514.
+Let's setup our RHEL6 machine to be a syslog Server to accept logs on UDP 514 and let's configure the RHEL 5 machine to send logs remotely to the RHEL6 machine on UDP 514.

 ### Syslog Server